Witham Navigable Drains: Pumped drainage

 The 1860s saw the first attempts to drain the Fens by pumping, as suitable steam engines became available.
-Ground levels in the extensive area of peat land in the northern half of the East Fen had been steadily falling since the fen was first drained and The Witham Drainage (Fourth District) Act, which was obtained in 1867, authorised the construction of a steam-driven pumping station at Lade Bank, which was completed by September, to resolve this problem.
+Ground levels in the extensive area of peat land in the northern half of the East Fen had been steadily falling since the fen was first drained and the Witham Drainage (Fourth District) Act 1867 (30 & 31 Vict. c. cxxxviii) authorised the construction of a steam-driven pumping station at Lade Bank, which was completed by September, to resolve this problem.
 Silting below the Hobhole sluice was remedied by the provisions of the Witham Outfall improvement Act, passed later in the same year.
 Lade Bank pumping station had two pump wells, each containing an Appold double-inlet pump, and each was driven by a pair of high-pressure condensing steam engines.
 A pair of engines was rated at 240 hp and could pump 350 tons per minute (514 Megalitres per day (Mld)).
 The cost of the installation was £17,000.

-A Royal Commission in 1927 considered the part played by the various types of drainage bodies, and the Land Drainage Act 1930 sought to unify these, by creating Catchment Boards, responsible for the main rivers, and internal drainage boards, responsible for the drainage of low-lying areas such as the Fens.
-The Act also expanded the Fourth District to include the area formerly managed by the Skirbeck Court of Sewers, and the Witham Fourth District IDB became the responsible body for drainage from 1 April 1935.
+A royal commission in 1927 considered the part played by the various types of drainage bodies, and the Land Drainage Act 1930 (20 & 21 Geo.
+5. c.
+44) sought to unify these, by creating Catchment Boards, responsible for the main rivers, and internal drainage boards, responsible for the drainage of low-lying areas such as the Fens.
+The act also expanded the Fourth District to include the area formerly managed by the Skirbeck Court of Sewers, and the Witham Fourth District IDB became the responsible body for drainage from 1 April 1935.
 Thorpe Culvert pumping station was built and commissioned in 1938, to pump water from the 5000 acres into the Steeping River.
 Rennie's tunnels were retained, but water only passes into the East Fen at low flows, and a sluice protects the upstream entrance to the tunnels.
 Upgrading of Lade Bank pumping station from steam engines to oil was completed in 1940, with new equipment consisting of three Ruston diesel engines connected to 50 in Gwynnes pumps, installed in a new building.
 The old building was retained, although the steam engines which if housed were scrapped.
 Soon after the Second World War, plans for a pumping station at Hobhole sluice, to replace the gravity outfall, were approved, and the station was fully commissioned in 1957.
 The disastrous North Sea flood of 1953, which affected so much of the East Coast of England had little effect in the Fourth District.